Course Code: CCS

 Climate Change Science and Negotiations is a single-semester course.
 Please ignore all references to a second semester.

 Climate Change Science and Negotiations is an on-demand course.
-Rather than having a set number of weeks that a course is open, the course will be available in its entirety on April 1st with no closing date.
+Rather than having a set number of weeks that a course is open, the course will be available in its entirety once you enroll with no closing date.
 This means that all lecture videos, quizzes, and readings have been uploaded to the platform and are available to you at once.

 The lecture materials provided will be: